stephenulmer/ansible-role-macos-defaults/README.md

 ![molecule tests](https://github.com/stephenulmer/ansible-role-macos-defaults/workflows/molecule%20tests/badge.svg)

-This is an Ansible role targeted at setting up macOS preferences in a repeatable, non-interactive way.
+This is an Ansible role to set macOS preferences in a repeatable, non-interactive way.

+Only preferences for software that is included with macOS by default are targeted.
+Everything else gets a role of its own.

 ## Usage